OOLITE PLINTHS AT JUNGLE PLAZA

 As a bridge between nature and art, these plinths create beautiful sculptural forms and are perfect for the Design District, which at its core is a celebration of urban planning, art, design and luxury.

-The entrance to the Plant Plinths at Jungle Plaza is on 38th Street and NE 1st Avenue, Miami.
+The entrance to the Oolite Plinths at Jungle Plaza is on 38th Street and NE 1st Avenue, Miami.